 Sense expanded in Old English to include "skill, dexterity; art, science, talent" (via a notion of "mental power"), which led by late Old English to the meaning "trade, handicraft, employment requiring special skill or dexterity," also "something built or made."
 The word still was used for "might, power" in Middle English.

 Use for "small boat" is first recorded 1670s, probably from a phrase similar to vessels of small craft and referring either to the trade they did or the seamanship they required, or perhaps it preserves the word in its original sense of "power."

-Old English cræftan "to exercise a craft, build," from the same source as craft (n.).
-Meaning "to make skilfully" is from early 15c., obsolete from 16c., but revived c.
-1950s, largely in U.S. advertising and commercial senses.
+Old English cræftan "to exercise a craft; to build," from the same source as craft (n.).
+Meaning "to make skilfully" is from early 15c., obsolete from 16c., but revived by 1954, largely in U.S. advertising and commercial senses.
 Related: Crafted; crafting.

 Web design and development by MaoningTech.